EmbarkStudios/rust-gpu/README.md

 ### Why Embark?

 At Embark, we've been building our own new game engine from the ground up in Rust.
 We have previous experience in-house developing the [RLSL](https://github.com/MaikKlein/rlsl) prototype, and we have a team of excellent rendering engineers that are familiar with the problems in current shading languages both from games, game engines and other industries.
-So, we believe we are a uniquely positioned to attempt solving this problem.
+So, we believe we are uniquely positioned to attempt solving this problem.

 We want to streamline our own internal development with a single great language, build an open ecosystem and community, facilitate code-sharing between GPU and CPU, and most importantly: to enable our (future) users to very rapidly build great looking and engaging experiences.